 Coming in at 4th place is the Brita Sport Water Filter Bottle.
 The Brita brand name is well known as they were one of the pioneers in water filtrations systems.
 For 50 years the Brita Company has advertised itself as a family business, providing quality filtration products around the globe.
 Although Brita products are tested and certified by the Water Quality Association as well as NSF, their personal Sport bottle fell a little short of the standards set by the competitor bottles.

 The Brita Sport Filtered Bottle is made of soft, flexible BPA-free material that is dishwasher safe, just like the OKO.
 In case the name doesn’t clearly give it away, this bottle was made with sporting events and athletic uses in mind.
 With a built-in loop, the Brita bottle can easily be toted along to any event, gym or around the office.
-The bottle itself only holds 20 ounces of fluid and the filter can only handle about 40 gallons of water before it needs switched out with a new one, so it’s not quite the most cost-effective option.
+The bottle itself only holds 20 ounces of fluid and the carbon filter can only handle about 40 gallons of water before it needs switched out with a new one, so it’s not quite the most cost-effective option.

 For a common example, this is perfect to remove that funky tasting water out of the fountain at the gym or at home, but if you fill this water bottle up with “questionable” water, you won’t be questioning that water for long!
 The Brita Sport bottle won’t filter out any type of bacteria, viruses, algae, mold or fungus from your water, but that doesn’t mean that it’s a bad choice.
-If you are just looking for an affordable, portable filtered water bottle to have with you on the go, the Brita would not be a bad choice given its relatively low price tag.
+If you are just looking for an affordable, portable ultra light filtered water bottle to have with you on the go, the Brita would not be a bad choice given its relatively low price tag.

 #5: CamelBak Groove